SignificoHealth/recco-android-sdk/docs/REMOTE_PUBLISHING.md

-# SHADOWFLIGHT REMOTE GITHUB PACKAGES PUBLISHING
+# RECCO REMOTE GITHUB PACKAGES PUBLISHING

-This document aims to explain Shadowflight SDK publishing process using Github Packages Registry.
+This document aims to explain Recco SDK publishing process using Github Packages Registry.

 ## How It Works